quickwritereader/quickwritereader/README.md

 ---

-Over 15 years of experience in software development, focused on performance, architecture, and long-term maintainability.
-Contributor to open-source projects in machine learning, optimization, and systems programming.
+software development, focused on performance, architecture, and long-term maintainability. interested in machine learning, optimization, and systems programming.

 ---